wellkochi/ETH_Terra/README.md

 This is a proposal to issue and store Terra token (TER) on Ethereum ([ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)) while use [Dfinity](https://dfinity.org/) (development in progress) to compute and run transactions.

+**Notes: As for October 2018, blockchain interoperability projects are still under development and in pre-alpha phase.
+Therefore, this is merely a proposal and shall be referenced in the future.**

 ## Background
 While Ethereum is by far the leading plaform for DApps and tokens, it has a major drawback: scalability.
 Current Ethereum mainnet processes ~15tx/s (for contrast, Visa processes ~2000tx/s).
 Consider the current DApp environment, this is not a big issue since there are not many users.
 However, in order to see the mainstream adoption of blockchain technology, scalability and transaction speed are definitely predominant factors.